What Is Loss Of Pay (LOP) And How To Calculate LOP In Salary?

 1. Length of Employment Contract

-LOP calculations are usually done based on the organization’s policy and the nature of the employee contract.
+Loss of pay calculation are usually done based on the organization’s policy and the nature of the employee contract.
 If an employee works based on an annual contract, the LOP leave calculations are made on the annual income.

 2. Scale of Pay